ohmlaws/ohmlaws.github.io/_tutorials/2025-10-19-how-to-add-second-home-page.md

 ---
 ```

-This file will serve as the new “home page” for your collection.
+This file will serve as the new `home page` for your collection.

 ---